Yubo: Safety

 In February 2021, Yubo launched pop-up alerts in an attempt to prevent inappropriate requests in private chat.
 When a user is about to share private information, such as their phone number or location, they receive a pop-up message warning them of the risks of sharing private information.

 In July 2021, Yubo was updated with the Muted Words feature.
-Users can choose any word, abbreviation or emoji that they find offensive to them and contents containing those information would be hidden from the user.
+Users can choose any word, abbreviation or emoji that they find offensive to them and contents containing that information would be hidden from the user.
 Users are also able to choose from whom to mute the words – they can block from all users or just those who are not in their friends.
 Then the comments with these words will be automatically hidden from the user’s view.